getreu/tp-note/README.md

 ### Other ressources

-* Installable Unix man-page:
+* Copy the Unix man-page to `/usr/local/share/man/man1`:

   - [tpnote.1.gz]

+* Copy Tp-Note's icon to `/usr/local/share/icons/`:

+  - [tpnote.svg]

-* Zipfile with all binaries and documentation:
+* A zipfile with all binaries and documentation:

   - [Tp-Note all]